jim-ec/flow/README.md

 Each sequence contains two iterators, the current iteration element and the end iterator, while the end iterator - just as in STL traditions - works like a beyond-the-end marker.
-When combinating new sequences, special iterator classes such as `MapIterator` wrap the sequence.
+When combinating new sequences, special iterator classes such as `Map` wrap the sequence.
 The iterator type is not exposed directly, but rather wrapped in a sequence so that the resulting sequence can be further piped through combinators.